-Based on the results of the 2015 English Language Arts exam for 3rd, 4th, 5th, 6th, 7th, and 8th grade, Bronx Charter School for Excellence did not meet its objective for this outcome measure.
-In grades 3,5,6,7, and 8, less than 75% of students who were enrolled in at least their second year performed at or above the State's Performance Levels of Levels 3 and 4.
-On the 3rd grade, our students did not meet the measure by 15.0 percentage points, our 4th graders exceeded the measure by 0.3 percentage points, the 5th graders did not meet the measure by 13.7 percentage points, our 6th graders did meet the measure with exactly 75.0 points, our 7th grade cohort did not meet the measure by 3.9 percentage points, and our 8th graders did not meet the measure by 9.6 percentage points.
-Overall, Bronx Charter School for Excellence did not meet the outcome measure by 7.7 percentage points in English Language Arts.
-Bronx Charter School for Excellence has increased its overall performance for grade 3 through 8 by 20.6 percentage points from the previous year.
+Based on the results of the 2016-17 English Language Arts exam for 3rd, 4th, 5th, 6th, 7th, and 8th grade, Bronx Charter School for Excellence did not meet its objective for this outcome measure.
+In grades 4,5,6,7 and 8, less than 75% of students who were enrolled in at least their second year performed at or above the State's Performance Levels of Levels 3 and 4.
+In 3rd grade, our students met the measure, our 4th graders did not meet the measure by 23.2 percentage points, the 5th graders did not meet the measure by 27.6 percentage points, our 6th graders did not meet the measure by 6.8 percentage points, our 7th graders did not meet the measure by 2.3 percentage points, and our 8th graders did not meet the measure by 15.4 percentage points.
+Overall, Bronx Charter School for Excellence did not meet the outcome measure by 12.1 percentage points in English Language Arts.

-The 2013-2014 year reflects overall performance at 50.9 percent.
 The 2014-2015 academic year data reflects proficiency levels using the state's published cut-scores.
-BCSE's students demonstrated that 47.7 percent were at or above proficiency levels.
-Due to the revised NYS 3-8 Common Corealigned testing program, exams were reconstructed, causing a state-wide drop in student achievement scores.
-For the 2015-2016 school year, Bronx Charter School for Excellence demonstrated 67.3 percent proficiency in English Language Arts, which is 19.6 percentage points higher than the previous 2014-2015 school year.
-Since the 2013-2014 school year, there has been an increase of 16.4 percentage points.
+BCSE's students demonstrated that 48.3 percent were at or above proficiency levels.
+Due to the revised NYS 3-8 Common Core- aligned testing program, exams were reconstructed, causing a statewide drop in student achievement scores.
+For the 2015-2016 school year, Bronx Charter School for

+Excellence demonstrated 66.3 percent proficiency in English Language Arts, which is 18.0 percentage points higher than the previous 2014-2015 school year.
+For the 2016-2017 school year, Bronx Charter School for Excellence demonstrated 62.9 percent proficiency in English Language Arts, which is 3.4 percentage points lower than the previous 2015-2016 school year but 123 more students were tested.